ThibaultCastells/AutoOpInspect/README.md

 ## Installation

-You can install AutoOpInspect using pip.
-Use the following command to install AutoOpInspect:
+You can install AutoOpInspect using pip, with the following command:

 ``` bash
 pip install auto_op_inspect